LucHeuff/sentence-similarity/README.md

 ## Vocabularies

-A vocabulary is simply a dictionary which translates strings into an integers: `dict[str, int]`.
-Any such dictionary can be used, so you can provide your own, as long as the **smallest integer is 0** and **the largest integer is equal to the lenght of the dictionary** (see above),
+A vocabulary uses a dictionary which translates strings into an integers: `dict[str, int]`.
+Any such dictionary can be used, so you can provide your own, as long it adheres to the following rules:

+- the smallest value in the vocab **must be 0**
+- the values **must be consecutive** (though not necessarily unique)
+> Values being consecutive means that there should be no gaps in the numbers, because this will waste memory and performance.
+This means that a vocabulary of `{"zero": 0, "one": 1, "two": 2}` is valid, and so is `{"hey": 0, "there": 1, "yonder": 1}`.
+However, a vocabulary of `{"vocab": 0, "is": 2, "invalid": 4}` is invalid.

 The package contains three methods of creating vocabularies:

-- `create_vocab(sentences, tokenizer)`:
+- `create_default_vocab(sentences, tokenizer)`:
   splits all sentences into tokens based on a provided `tokenizer` and gives each token a unique integer value.
 - `create_synonym_vocab(sentences, synonyms, tokenizer)`:
   allows you to additionally pass in a list of tuples, where each tuple contains all the words that are synonyms of each other